 Papers which are delayed by the authors in revision for more than 30 days are required to be re-submitted as a new submission.
 Papers accepted for publication are typeset and proofs are dispatched to authors for any corrections prior to final publication.

-Bentham Science Publishers uses the iThenticate software to detect instances of overlapping and similar text in submitted manuscripts. iThenticate software checks content against a database of periodicals, the Internet, and a comprehensive article database.
+Bentham Science Publishers uses the iThenticate software which detects instances of overlapping and similar text in submitted manuscripts.
+This software checks content against a database of periodicals, the Internet, and a comprehensive article database.
 It generates a similarity report, highlighting the percentage overlap between the uploaded article and the published material.
 Any instance of content overlap is further scrutinized for suspected plagiarism according to the publisher’s Editorial Policies.
-Bentham Science allows an overall similarity of 20% for a manuscript to be considered for publication.
-The similarity percentage is further checked keeping the following important points in view
+If the similarity seems legitimate, the article will be proceeded for further review process; however, in cases of superfluous plagiarism, the authors have to revise the text as per editorial instructions.

 It is important to mention that the text taken from different sources with an overall low similarity percentage will be considered as a plagiarized content if the majority of the article is a combination of copied material.